crablab/Convivio-Site/source/drupal/index.md

   </ul>

   <p class="intro-copy">Drupal is a highly advanced framework for building complex web applications.
 It can deliver seamless experiences on all devices, integrate with other systems, and with the reassurance of security approved by <a href="http://buytaert.net/whitehouse-gov-using-drupal" target="_blank">the White House.</a></p>
   <p class="intro-copy">With decades of experience, we're Drupal specialists.
-We've worked on many high profile projects, including Oxfam International, the Judicial Appointments Commission, and Comic Relief.</p>
+Our team has worked worked on many high profile projects, including Oxfam International, the Judicial Appointments Commission, and Comic Relief.</p>
 </div>

 <div class="cheese-wedge cheese-wedge--keppel  cheese-wedge--align-left">